-

 Conducting the process of the offspring visualisation, I sometimes had to make the choice myself: between dark blond and light brown when it comes to hair colour and between different variants of eye color, including shades of blue, gray and green.
 I used pictures of children's faces from public domain images and photoshopped them, changing the eye shape to mine.
 I also changed some other facial features a bit to make them look more similar to me.
 It should be considered as an artistic invention.
 The additional visual elements are classic canvases with description including the combination of the DNA sequencing and samples of possible hair colors, which had been collected and donated by my hairdresser.
 This set of simple elements creates a sort of a story about my biology-based imagination and about impossible possibilities...

-DNA sequencing has been done in Małopolskie Centrum Biotechnologii -
+DNA sequencing has been done in Małopolskie Centrum Biotechnologii in Krakow

 Miracles might occur in various forms.
 Their perception depends on the point of view.
-Sometimes they seem quite ordinary; others seem supernatural and disturbing at the same time.
+Sometimes, they seem pretty ordinary; others seem supernatural and disturbing simultaneously.
 A miracle, in its definition, has no rational explanation.
 And what escapes reason is difficult to grasp.

 Therefore, miracles can result from ignorance.
 Science rationalizes the world, explaining as much as it is possible.
 However, not everyone is a scientist.
 The vast majority of society uses merely extracts of knowledge to understand the world, which results in a distortion of information.
 Due to this superficial processing, it does not take a rocket scientist to surprise someone with a miracle.